Al1v/myApp-FE/README.md

 USER can see his account details
 ADMIN additionaly can see account details for all registered users

-To login as user use the following credentials: user@foo.com user You can also register with your own credentials.
+To login as user use the following credentials: user@foo.com user.
+You can also register with your own credentials.
 Your default role would be USER.
-To login as admin use the following credentials: admin@foo.com admin
+To login as admin use the following credentials: admin@foo.com admin.